Our Staff

 Steven McCoy

 Steven McCoy is the founder and President of Spoken Heroes, a dedicated advocate for empowering individuals with disabilities and promoting inclusivity.
 Making history as the World’s First Black DeafBlind Journalist, Steven has inspired many with his achievements.
 His impressive list of accomplishments includes serving as the Board of Director for the Usher Syndrome Coalition and on the Leadership Board for Foundation Fighting Blindness, the DeafBlind Facilitator for The National Federation for The Blind of New Jersey.
-Steven served as a fellow in a fellowship at RespectAbility in Entertainment and News Media and Writing Pad for TV Comedy 101 where he was coached by Todd Waldman on television script development.
+Steven served as a fellow in a fellowship at Disability Belongs in Entertainment and News Media and Writing Pad for TV Comedy 101 where he was coached by Todd Waldman on television script development.
 He also was a Script Writer for BET’s “106th & Park”.
 Steven became a Host for Radio Disney and became a Disney Alumni Inductee, he was honored as one of 2022’s AT&T’s “Black Future Maker.”
 He is a Representative for the State of New Jersey Rehabilitation Council and holds an Equity, Diversity, and Inclusion Certificate from New York State.
 Steven has been recognized with the Oklahoma State Award by the Oklahoma State Rehabilitation Council, the Excellence Award by the Multicultural Media Correspondents Association, and the “Take the Lead” award by the National Association of Black Journalists.
 Steven consulted on various animation films and gaming projects to implement inclusion.
+Steven made the Forbes Founder’s “40 Under 40” List.
+Through his work at Spoken Heroes and the production of the “Sessions with Steven” podcast, produced under his media company Spoken Entertainment, Steven continues to make a positive impact in the community and hopes to leave a legacy through Spoken Heroes.

 Marc Safman